 - Illness and professional indemnity cover

-Finding translation support
+Finding support networks

 One day your central heating might pack up or your childminder not turn up.
 Make sure you have a safety net in place for foreseeable emergencies, so your translation work doesn’t suffer as a consequence.